LEAD ON is Now Accepting Applications for 2015

 “Four of my employees participated in the first LEAD ON session and I am very impressed with the results.
 What I like about the program is that it gives participants an opportunity to work on challenges that they are facing in their daily work, and then it provides tools and training on how to meet those challenges.
 I highly recommend LEAD ON to my colleagues – both individuals and organizations get great return on this investment.”
-Dee Walsh, Executive Director, REACH
+Dee Walsh, former Executive Director, REACH

 This highly successful initiative is modeled after NeighborWorks America’s “Achieving Excellence” program at Harvard, using the challenge-based, performance-driven design of Doug Smith.
 Participants undertake solving a “Performance Challenge” (a tangible challenge that is affecting their organization right now) that will stretch them personally and professionally.
 Peer group support and one-on-one coaching sessions address the challenges that come with leadership and help participants achieve results.
 At the end of nine months participants will clearly know what success looks like and be able to measure their accomplishments.